-Twelve issues ago Joli and I launched The Lindsay Advocate as a monthly magazine (and online publication) that would focus on the social and economic wellness of Kawartha Lakes.
+Twelve issues ago I launched The Lindsay Advocate as a monthly magazine (and online publication) that would focus on the social and economic wellness of Kawartha Lakes.
 (It’s actually been a year and a half for our news site).

 Wellness, to us, starts with big picture policy.
 It means we advocate for progressive social policies that will improve Canadian society.
 It also means we advocate for our small businesses as the engine of our local economy; the best form of capitalism is local and community-based, not corporate and faceless.